GoIncremental/gi-commerce/README.md

 - Client side components: `bower install gi-commerce`

 ##Release Notes
+v0.6.0
+- added giPaymentThanks directive allowing the application to inject their own thankyou directive.
+- To achieve this giCart has become a provider, exposing a setThankyouDirective function which accepts a string which will be used to create an element (so typically you'll use the name of your custom directive that you want injecting on the thankyou page)

 v0.5.17
 - Clear cart after sucessful purchase
 - Moved login watcher to checkout so it always fires regardless of where you are in the checkout process.